dmlc/xgboost/doc/build.rst

 Installation Guide
 ##################

-.. note:: Pre-built binary wheel for Python
+.. note:: Pre-built binary wheel for Python: now with GPU support

-  If you are planning to use Python, consider installing XGBoost from a pre-built binary wheel, available from Python Package Index (PyPI).
+  If you are planning to use Python, consider installing XGBoost from a pre-built binary wheel, to avoid the trouble of building XGBoost from the source.
 You may download and install it by running

   .. code-block:: bash

-    # Ensure that you are downloading one of the following:
-    #   * xgboost-{version}-py2.py3-none-manylinux1_x86_64.whl
-    #   * xgboost-{version}-py2.py3-none-win_amd64.whl
     pip3 install xgboost

-  * The binary wheel will support GPU algorithms (`gpu_hist`) on machines with NVIDIA GPUs.
+  * The binary wheel will support the GPU algorithm (``gpu_hist``) on machines with NVIDIA GPUs.
 Please note that **training with multiple GPUs is only supported for Linux platform**.
 See :doc:`gpu/index`.
   * Currently, we provide binary wheels for 64-bit Linux, macOS and Windows.
   * Nightly builds are available.
 You can go to `this page
     <https://s3-us-west-2.amazonaws.com/xgboost-nightly-builds/list.html>`_, find the